WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupTails.md

 The former contains your wallet information (e.g. keys, labels), while the latter includes the blocks needed to establish your balance.

-Could be also nice to save the `BitcoinStore` folder, which contains the filters, so that you don’t have to download them again.
+Could be also nice to save the `BitcoinStore` folder, which contains the BIP 158 block filters, so that you don’t have to download them again.

 ## INSTALL WASABI